 - stain or paint for trim pieces

 2. Apply masking tape to the edge of the line to prevent painting outside the box.
 Brush on blue acrylic paint.
-Once dry, remove tape and apply more to the inside edge of the box.
+Once dry, remove the tape.
 Now paint the rest of your wood red. **You could also first paint the whole piece of wood red and once dry, draw your box, tape off edge, and apply blue paint.

 4. Using hot glue, adhere your driftwood and stars to the wood to complete your flag.